-

 Stress – It’s Our Greatest Danger

-Until very recently it was thought that smoking, alcohol, obesity and poor lifestyle were the main causes for people to develop a heart condition.
+Until very recently, it was thought that smoking, alcohol, obesity and poor lifestyle were the main causes for people to develop a heart condition.
 It turns out that they are merely contributory factors.
-The main trigger for heart attacks, strokes and death it seems is stress.
-In the last few years it has been shown…
+The main trigger for heart attacks, strokes and death, it seems, is stress.
+In the last few years, it has been shown…